The Free Market

 The idea that “we should all act in our own self-interest” was quite appealing to wealthy Americans…

-• Building on this is the belief that we should always act only in our own self-interest.
-If everyone did this then the “invisible hand” (Adam Smith) of the Free Market will somehow create some sort of balance or equilibrium in our economy.
+- Building on this is the belief that we should always act only in our own self-interest.
+If everyone did this then the “invisible hand” (Adam Smith) of the Free Market would magically create balance or equilibrium in our economy.
 (The idea that “we should all act in our own self-interest” was quite appealing to wealthy Americans and prompted their financial support of the MPS)

 The Free Market Reality